-For the 457(b) deferred compensation plan, you must be an eligible faculty or staff employee with eligible earnings of more than $210,000 in 2017 earnings for 2018 participation.
-The plan is governed by Internal Revenue Service, Department of Labor and California securities rules that impose specific limits on eligibility criteria.
-Benefits will contact newly eligible faculty and staff or those who did not select “Continue Prior Year’s Election” in prior year(s).
-If you have questions, please contact the HR Service Center at email@example.com or (213) 821-8100.
+To enroll in the 457(b) deferred compensation plan, you must be an eligible faculty or staff employee with eligible earnings of more than $226,000 in 2021 earnings for 2022 participation.
+Employees hired in 2022 must be hired with a scheduled annual compensation over $226,000 for 2022 participation.
+The plan is governed by Internal Revenue Service, Department of Labor, and California securities rules that impose specific limits on eligibility criteria.
+Eligibility is reviewed annually, and Benefits will notify eligible employees.
+New employees or current employees who wish to enroll may direct any inquiries and enrollment forms to the HR Service Center at email@example.com.

-Important differences between USC’s 457(b) plan and Retirement Savings Program
+Important differences between USC’s 457(b) plan and the 403(b) USC Retirement Savings Program

 |Features||Matched employee and USC contributions||Supplemental employee contributions||457(b) deferred compensation plan|